rangsimanketkaew/Auto-NWChem/README.md

 A shell script for auto compile NWChem program on CentOS 6.x &amp; 7.x Linux-based.
 Don't trust the script but it works for me.
 However, this script can be adjusted and adaptive for other Linux distribution.
 If you have any problems you can visit the [Q&A forum of NWChem](http://www.nwchem-sw.org/index.php/Special:AWCforum) or consult [NWChem manual](http://www.nwchem-sw.org/index.php/Compiling_NWChem#Setting_up_the_proper_environment_variables).

 ### Requirement
+* NWChem version 6.6 or 6.8 (or previous version)
 * CentOS version 6.x or 7.x (or other Linux distro)
-* NWChem version 6.6 or 6.8 (or previous versions)
-* Python version 2.x
+* Python version 2.6 or 2.7
 * OpenMPI or MPI package
 * Compiler: Intel, GNU, PGI, etc. More details please consult [NWChem manual](http://www.nwchem-sw.org/index.php/Compiling_NWChem#Setting_up_the_proper_environment_variables).